tawi1/DotsTrafficCity/docs/source/carPrefabCreator.rst

 **Wheel rotation type [shared wheel only]:**
 	* **Source** : the wheel rotation remains unchanged.
-	* **Flip left row** : rotate the wheel in the left-hand row by 180° if you are using the wheel model from the right-hand row..
+	* **Flip left row** : rotate the wheel in the left-hand row by 180° if you are using the wheel model from the right-hand row.
-	* **Flip right row** : rotate the wheel in the left-hand row by 180° if you are using the wheel model from the right-hand row..
+	* **Flip right row** : rotate the wheel in the right-hand row by 180° if you are using the wheel model from the left-hand row.

 **Has lods:** on/off LODs for vehicle.
 	* **Lod 0, 1, 2 screen size** : screen size of LOD.